-Abstract-With the ubiquity of multicore processors, it is crucial that solvers adapt to the hierarchical structure of modern architectures.
+With the ubiquity of multicore processors, it is crucial that solvers adapt to the hierarchical structure of modern architectures.
 We present ShyLU, a "hybrid-hybrid" solver for general sparse linear systems that is hybrid in two ways: First, it combines direct and iterative methods.
-The iterative part is based on approximate Schur complements where we compute the approximate Schur complement using a value-based dropping strategy or structure-based probing strategy.
+The iterative method is based on approximate Schur complements using dropping or probing.
 Second, the solver uses two levels of parallelism via hybrid programming (MPI+threads).
 Our solver is useful both in shared-memory environments and on large parallel computers with distributed memory.
-In the latter case, our solver should be used as a subdomain solver.
+In the latter case, our solver may be used as a subdomain solver.
 We argue that with the increasing complexity of compute nodes, it is helpful to exploit multiple levels of parallelism even within a single compute node.

 We show the robustness of ShyLU against other algebraic preconditioners.
 ShyLU scales well up to 384 cores for a given problem size.
-We compare flat MPI performance of ShyLU against a hybrid implementation and conclude that on present multicore nodes flat MPI is better.
-However, for future multicore machines (96 or more cores) hybrid/ hierarchical algorithms and implementations are important for sustained performance.
+We compare flat MPI performance of ShyLU against a hybrid implementation.
+We conclude that on present multicore nodes flat MPI is better.
+However, for future manycore machines (96 or more cores) hybrid/hierarchical algorithms and implementations are important for sustained performance.